yazz/VisualJS/README.md

 # AppShare
-Appshare lets you create interactive documents that can be viewed by anyone.
+Appshare lets you create interactive apps that can be viewed anywhere.
 A few key features:

 - An interactive editor to create Visual Basic 6 style documents
 - Each document has a built in full SQL database
 - Each document can be viewed as a self contained HTML file
 - Uses the Appshare app all documents can be run as a multiuser app
 - All documents can be edited in the cloud, no installation for end users
+- Apps work offline as well

 http://appshare.co